Constrained Serial Dictatorships can be Fair: Preliminaries : The model

 The utility of an agent for obtaining an item \(i\) will be derived using a scoring vector.
-Stated otherwise, there is a vector \(s = (s_1,\ldots, s_m)\in \mathbb{Q^+}^m\) such that \(s_i \ge s_{i+1}\) for all \(i\in [m-1]\).
+Stated otherwise, there is a vector \(\boldsymbol{s} = (s_1,\ldots, s_m)\in \mathbb{Q^+}^m\) such that \(s_i \ge s_{i+1}\) for all \(i\in [m-1]\).
 The value received by an agent for obtaining her \(j^{th}\) preferred item is \(s_j\).
-Different scoring vectors will be considered.
-Two important examples are the {\em Borda} scoring vector, where $s_i = m-i+1$; and the {\em lexicographic} scoring vector, where $s_i = 2^{m-i}$.
-Using scores as proxy for utilities is classical in social choice: this is exactly how positional scoring voting rules (e.g., the Borda rule) are defined.\footnote{Alternatively, one could use a model where the utility values of the $m$ items are sampled independently and u.a.r. from $[0,1]$.
-One then obtains a ranking, breaking ties u.a.r.
-In the $\FI$ (resp. $\FC$) model, these values are sampled independently for each agent (resp. are the same for all agents).
-In this case, all the results of Section~\ref{sec:dp} also hold by replacing the value $s_j$ of the $j^{\text{th}}$ value in the scoring vector by the expected value of the $j^{\text{th}}$ preferred item in this model which is $(m+1-j)/(m+1)$~\cite{ramachandran2020mathematical}.}
+Different scoring vectors can be considered.
+An important example is the {\em Borda} scoring vector, where $s_i = m-i+1$.
+Using scores as proxy for utilities is classical in social choice: this is exactly how positional scoring voting rules (e.g., the Borda rule) are defined, and they have are also used in fair division settings \cite{BramsEF03,DarmannK16,BaumeisterBLNNR17}.